-Pittonkatonk’s Young Musicians Collaborative (YMC) connects local teen musicians with national and local musicians and educators.
+Pittonkatonk’s Education Program (PEP) connects local teen musicians with national and local musicians and educators.
 Our goal is to empower kids to use their love of music to engage the world around them and to use music to achieve positive social and political outcomes.

-The YMC encourages the musicians, audience, and community members to engage on a social level blurring the lines between performer and spectator.
-The YMC is currently working with University Prep 6-12 (UPrep) in Pittsburgh’s Hill District neighborhood.
+The PEP encourages the musicians, audience, and community members to engage on a social level blurring the lines between performer and spectator.
+The PEP is currently working with Sto-Rox High School.

 Pittonkatonk is a grassroots initiative to connect people through music and to use music to promote fair and just relations between people and society.
 There are different parts of Pittonkatonk.
-Our two big efforts are the Young Musicians Collaborative (YMC) and the May Day Brass BBQ.
+Our two big efforts are the Pittonkatonk Education Program (PEP) and the May Day Brass BBQ.
 We support other select events throughout the year.
 The programs focus on community music making and gets people to perform and experience music in public spaces with an emphasis on collaboration and teamwork.

 Pittonkatonk is music without boundaries.
 It is a place where the audience and musicians become one.
 Pittonkatonk is music in a public space that belongs to everyone, with no stage, no doors, and no right way to express yourself.
 There is no admission fee, no corporate sponsors, and nothing is for sale.
 It is a pot-luck event where participants bring food, drink, music, dancing, and the desire to come together to celebrate what music and community really can be.
 We connect local teens and adults with national and local musicians, activists, and educators in order to empower them to use their love of performing music to engage the world around them.
 Our mission is to promote music performance as a means of achieving positive personal, social, and political outcomes.
 To achieve this we have designed a series of workshops that engender purposeful music performance on a communal level, blurring the lines between performer and spectator, entertainment and activism.
 We work with adults and teens from Pittsburgh to create public performance opportunities designed to give a voice vulnerable people in our city.